 Michael Roberts is a Program Manager on the Ecological Agriculture team of The 11th Hour Project, a program of The Schmidt Family Foundation.
 Michael oversees the team’s Regional Food Systems portfolio and supports movement-building efforts, with a focus on California.
 He was a founding funder of the San Joaquin Valley Sustainable Agriculture and Environmental Justice collaborative, working to advance agricultural and environmental policy towards justice for communities bearing the burden of the California food system.
 Michael also lead’s the foundation’s Diversity, Equity, and Inclusion initiative.

-Amanda is the Program Manager for the Renewable Energy & Climate program at The 11th Hour Project.
+Amanda is a Program Manager for the Energy Program at The 11th Hour Project.
 She received her Bachelor’s degree in Chemical and Biological Engineering from Princeton University, with a concentration on Entrepreneurship and Management and a certificate in Sustainable Energy systems.
 Her prior research experience includes work with cellulosic biofuels, small-scale wind and solar energy technology.
 She has interned at the United Nations Food and Agriculture Organization in Rome, The Woods Institute at Stanford University and the Carnegie Institution of Washington.
 She was also a 2011 Dalai Lama Fellowship recipient, for which she worked on youth leadership development and environmental issues in Tanzania.

-Jake is a Program Associate within the Oil & Gas Program at the 11th Hour Project, where he works to reduce the public health and ecological impacts of antiquated energy systems in the US.
+Jake is a Program Associate with the Energy Program at the 11th Hour Project, where he works to reduce the public health and ecological impacts of antiquated energy systems in the US.
 He holds both a Bachelor’s and a Master of Social Work degree from Boston College.
 Prior to joining the 11th Hour Project, Jake contributed to the development of a faith-based health initiative at the Boston Public Health Commission and supported community outreach for an oncology program at the Cambridge Health Alliance.

 Maria Koulouris is a Program Director for The 11th Hour Project, a program of the Schmidt Family Foundation, and directs the Foundation’s program on human rights.
 Before joining The 11th Hour Project, she was the Director of the Africa Division at the American Bar Association Rule of Law Initiative (ABA ROLI) where she oversaw human rights and rule of law programming and staff in more than a dozen countries.
 From 2004–2011, she worked at Global Rights where in 2008, she created an initiative to increase capacity of civil society organizations to address economic and social injustice linked to oil extraction and mining from a human rights perspective.
 Previously, Ms. Koulouris documented war crimes and crimes against humanity in Chad on behalf of Human Rights Watch.
 She received her Bachelor of Laws (LL.B.) from Université de Montréal and her Master of Laws (LL.M.) from Columbia University.